erfan-th/erfan-th/README.md

-undergraduate electronics student
+-Undergraduate electronics student

-Interested in AI , embedded systems, electronics and of course programming =)
+-Interested in AI , embedded systems, electronics and of course programming =)